bhoomikagowda518-ops/bhoomikagowda518-ops/README.md

 </div>

-Computer Science Engineering student specializing in **Cybersecurity**, focused on understanding security through implementation rather than theory alone.
+Computer Science Engineering student specializing in **Cybersecurity**, focused on building practical security systems and understanding how they work from the ground up.

-Currently building practical projects around **SIEM, security monitoring, detection engineering, Linux, networking, and cryptography**.
+Currently exploring and building in **SIEM, security monitoring, detection engineering, Linux, networking, and cryptography** through hands-on projects and controlled security labs.

 My approach: